hugopl/gtk4.cr/README.md

 ## Runtime dependencies

-Just the GTK libraries are needed at runtime.
+Just the GTK libraries are needed at runtime, i.e. not the `gobject-introspection` library and files.

 ## Installation